xingchenzhang/xingchenzhang.github.io/_pages/about.md

 </div>

 [10/2025] Invited to give a talk at the "AI for everyone" event organized by the UK Huazhong University of Science and Technology Alumni Association.

-[10/2025] Dr. Yixiu Liang from Zhongshan Hospital, Fudan University visited our lab and gave a talk at the Computer Science Seminar.
-Dr. Liang's visit is a part our Exeter-Fudan Fellowship and will strength the collaboration between Zhongshan Hospital and my lab.

 [09/2025] Our paper "More effort is needed to protect pedestrian privacy in the era of AI" has been accepted to **<span style="color: red;">NeurIPS2025</span>** as an **<span style="color: red;">Oral paper</span>** (Position Paper Track, acceptance rate is less than 6%).